Table of Contents

-The son was shocked over the treatment of an 85-year-old mother in a Peterborough, Ontario nursing home.
-And he is even more devastated that the house and its monster employees will not be facing criminal charges.
+The son was shocked over the treatment of an 85-year-old mother in a Peterborough, Ontario, nursing home.
+And he is even more devastated that the house and its monster employees will not face criminal charges.

 Although this case happened in Canada, we wanted to demonstrate that even in so-called “un-greedy” socialist countries, physical, mental, and outright criminal abuse against patients is a widespread allegation.

 Some would argue that the state will go out of its way to protect fellow government agencies and health care providers from lawsuits or criminal charges in a state-run society.
 Is that the case here?
 Although this case happened in Canada, it demonstrates that even in so-called “un-greedy” socialist countries, physical, mental, and outright criminal abuse against patients is a widespread allegation.

-According to Camille Parent, he is sick about the fact that the nursing home will not be facing charges, even though video camera footage was shown of his mother is what he termed “manhandled.”
+According to Camille’s Parents, he is sick that the nursing home will not be facing charges, even though video camera footage of his mother is what he termed “manhandled.”
 At one point, the video shows a dirty cloth being “shoved” into his mother’s face.

-Although there are more than 5000 hours of video, see for yourself a few snippets of a feces-covered cloth into a mother’s face.
+Although there are more than 5000 hours of video, see a few snippets of a feces-covered cloth into a mother’s face.
 Note she is an Alzheimer’s patient.

-The parent said he is confused that no charges on the nursing home staff at St. Joseph’s at Fleming nursing home, where his mother is a resident.
-The woman identified by her son as Hellen MacDonald, a resident at the nursing home, also has dementia.
+The parent said he is confused that there are no charges on the nursing home staff at St. Joseph’s at Fleming nursing home, where his mother is a resident.
+The woman, identified by her son as Hellen MacDonald, a resident at the nursing home, also has dementia.

-He said that he began noticing scratches and bruises earlier this year on his 85-year-old mother.
+He said he began noticing scratches and bruises on his 85-year-old mother earlier this year.
 The parent said he complained to the management, but he continued to see injuries, so he placed a hidden camera in MacDonald’s room.